 When and where does this programme happen?

-Securing Change is offered as 1-1 support, over the phone or through online services.
+Securing Change is offered as 121 support, over the phone, face to face or through online services.
 This service is available as parents seek support and in response to their needs.

 The need for Securing Change:

 'Recurrent care proceedings' refers to situations where mothers have more than one child taken into care at different times.
-Extensive research has been conducted oh how quickly mothers are involved in court proceedings again with their subsequent child after their child has been removed from their care.
+Extensive research has been conducted on how quickly some mothers are involved in court proceedings again with their subsequent child after their child has been removed from their care.
 There are various projects around recurrent care proceedings across the country which St Michael's is monitoring and learning from them.
 However, Securing Change is for parents leaving residential assessment with as well as without their child.

 How does Securing Change help:

 Each parent’s situation is different and so is our approach.
 What works for each parent is different so we are happy to talk about that.
 We want to make sure parents get the best possible help so we may: